1. Home

 • Roof: The type and size of your roof will play a role in determining whether you can install solar panels, how much light they'll have access to, and how many will fit.

-• Peak Sun Hours: Every area receives a different amount of average daily sunlight.
-A professional solar provider like Palmetto will have a good idea of how much sunlight your home will receive, and the number of panels you’ll need to take advantage of that energy.
+• Peak sun hours: Every area receives a different amount of average daily sunlight.
+A professional solar provider like Palmetto will have specific data of the sunlight your home receives, and the optimal number of panels your system will need.

 • Weather: Obviously, local weather patterns impact sunlight on your solar panels, but your panels can still generate electricity on cloudy days.
 Your solar panel system installer can calculate the number of panels you need to power your home, based on historic weather patterns.

-Solar Panels, Solar Battery Storage, and Your EV
+Solar Panels, Solar Battery Storage, and Electric Vehicles

-When thinking about the intersection between your EV, solar panels, and battery storage, you should first consider how you plan to use your electric vehicle.
-If you work away from home during daylight hours, the car can't be plugged in and charging at home, so you may need to consider a solar storage battery.
+When thinking about your EV, solar panels, and battery storage working together, you should first consider how you plan to use your EV.
+If you work away from home during daylight hours, the car can't be plugged in and charging at home, so you may want to consider a solar storage battery.
 Without a battery to store the solar energy produced during the day, the energy you use to charge your EV at night will come from your utility, and will likely be sourced from fossil fuels.

-However, you may not need a solar battery if net metering is available in your area.
-With net metering, your utility company credits your account for the excess solar power you send back to the electricity grid during the day.
+However, if net metering is available in your area, your utility company credits your account for the excess solar power you send back to the electricity grid during the day.
 You can then use those credits at night to offset the cost of charging your EV when the solar panels aren't producing electricity.

-If you live in an area with TOU rates, you can also use smart chargers to only charge your electric vehicle when the rates are lowest.
-This smart charging feature is built into some EVs, while others can accomplish the same goal with an EV charger upgrade.
+If you live in an area with time-of-use (TOU) rates, you can use smart chargers to charge your electric vehicle when the rates are lowest.
+This smart-charging feature is built into some EVs, while others can accomplish the same goal with an EV charger upgrade.

-Rebates and Incentives For Charging An Electric Vehicle with Solar Energy
+Rebates and Incentives for Charging an EV with Solar Energy

 The federal government has a program designed to make it more affordable to switch to clean energy.
-With the Solar Tax Credit, you'll be able to claim a portion of your solar installation costs as a credit on your federal taxes.
+With the solar tax credit, you may be eligible to claim a portion of your solar installation costs as a credit on your federal taxes.
 This program can lead to significant savings.
+Tax credits for EVs and EV chargers are available, too.

 The Future of Solar Power and Electric Vehicles

-One automotive manufacturer wants to merge solar power and electric vehicles as much as possible.
-Aptera Motors is producing an electric vehicle with an integrated solar panel, and the company claims their futuristic-looking car will require no charging for most daily use.
+One automotive manufacturer wants to merge solar power and EVs as much as possible.
+Aptera Motors is producing an EV with an integrated solar panel, and the company claims their futuristic-looking car will require no charging for most daily use.

 If you want something more traditional, Sono Motors also has a vehicle with built-in solar modules.
 Even established car companies like Hyundai are driving new solar technologies like a solar panel roof that can help charge the battery pack and power the heating and air conditioning.

-With increasingly strict emissions requirements and growing global consciousness about clean energy, electric vehicles may soon become more popular than their gasoline and diesel-powered relatives.
-While there are commercial charging stations for those who need energy on long road trips, home charging stations can free EV owners from the hassle of having to stop at a gas station every week.
+While there are commercial charging stations for those who need energy on long road trips, home charging stations can free EV owners from the hassle of frequent stops at a charging station.

-If you’re considering both an electric vehicle and a solar energy system for your home, it’s important to account for the charging needs of your electric vehicle when calculating the number of solar panels you need.
-Adding an EV home charging station to a solar panel installation requires careful consideration about the number of panels needed and the possibility of including battery storage.
+If you’re considering an electric vehicle and a solar energy system for your home, it’s important to account for the charging needs of your EV when calculating the solar system’s size and possibly including battery storage.

 See what solar can do for you: